Chocorean/pokeclone/README.md

 The UI and style are disgusting, the way fights work is horrible, but it sets the ground to build something fun nonetheless.

+I know there are still issues, but I'm super proud of what I have made so far and also very burnt out.
+I'll be moving on to some exciting new Bevy projects!

 ## Dependencies

 - Rust tool chain